 What he didn’t understand (that I am beginning to see) is that his behavior wasn’t entirely his fault.
 Though he must take responsibility for his words and actions (no matter how much I screw them up), it was also my fault, for conceding too much, and muting expectations of him over the years.
 I introduced the Point System thereafter, and he couldn’t be more excited, even about the work.
 He is relishing the responsibility to learn, earn, save, and spend.
 Now we just need to convince his mom!

 Whatever you do in your home, be wary of expecting too little, unearned praise, and auto-pilot-parenting.
-Kids grow so fast, and expectations must grow with them.
-Implement systems and mindsets that reward performance and initiative, and let your kids do the rest.
-They will appreciate you (and themselves) long after.
+They grow so fast, and expectations must grow with them.
+Implement points systems for kids that reward performance and initiative, and let the incentives do the rest.
+Your children will appreciate you (and themselves) long after.